-The Captain John Purdy House is a white, 1 1/2-storey vernacular Classic Revival, clapboard cottage.
-It is located at Captain’s Corner in Sackville.
-It is designated a Local Historic Place for its architecture, its location and for its association with its first owner.
+The Captain John Purdy House, a white, 1 1/2-storey Classic Revival vernacular clapboard cottage, is situated in Sackville‘s Captain’s Corner.
+It is designated a Local Historic Place due to its architectural style, location, and connection with its initial owner.

-The house is recognized for its architecture.
-Built in 1877, it is a good example of vernacular Classical Revival cottage architecture from this period in Sackville.
-This style is evident in such details as the 1 1/2-storey rectangular massing, the clapboard siding, the paired bay windows and the steeply pitched gable roof.
+The house is notable for its architectural design, built in 1877 as a prime example of Sackville’s vernacular Classical Revival cottage architecture.
+Key features include the 1 1/2-storey rectangular structure, clapboard siding, paired bay windows, and steeply pitched gable roof.

-The Purdy House is also recognized for its association with its first owner.
-Captain John Purdy, master seamen, sailed from the Port of Sackville to ports all over the world carrying cargoes of wood, agricultural products and building stone.
-He would captain “Sir John”, an 85-ton steamer, until it was lost to fire in the harbour at Saint John in December 1886.
+The Purdy House is further distinguished by its association with its first owner, Captain John Purdy.
+A master seaman, he navigated from the Port of Sackville to various ports worldwide, transporting cargoes of wood, agricultural products, and building stone.
+He captained the 85-ton steamer “Sir John” until it succumbed to a fire in Saint John’s harbor in December 1886.

-In June of 1887, Captain John Purdy left for California and later moved to Westminster, British Columbia.
-He would go on to master significant ships on the Pacific Coast of North America.
+In June 1887, Captain John Purdy left for California and eventually settled in Westminster, British Columbia.
+He continued to command significant vessels along North America’s Pacific Coast.

 This post has already been read 1210 times!